 It's absolutely amazing!
 We've listened to the CD 4 times since we saw the performance yesterday - she just loves the beautiful sounds and voices!

-Special thanks to our funders contributing to this project: Arts Council England, Snape Maltings, Frank Jackson Foundation, Marchus Charitable Trust, Barbara Whatmore Charitable Trust, Babergh and Mid-Suffolk District Councils, Suffolk Community Foundation and the Lowestoft Cultural Education Partnership.
+Special thanks to our generous supporters: Arts Council England, Snape Maltings, Frank Jackson Foundation, Marchus Charitable Trust, Barbara Whatmore Charitable Trust, Babergh and Mid-Suffolk District Councils, Suffolk Community Foundation (The Bluebell Trust) and the Lowestoft Cultural Education Partnership.